ErriekaP/expensetracker-backend/README.md

 ```bash
 npm i
 ```
-3. Install and create the docker containers with this command (make sure that you already started your docker application):
+3. Install and create the docker containers with this command (make sure that you already started your docker application, this may take some time):
 ```bash
 npx supabase start
 ```